MastodonC/kinesisFirehose/README.md

 # Getting data from Kinesis Streams backed up to S3
+The code in this project has largely been borrowed from <https://github.com/awslabs/aws-big-data-blog/tree/master/aws-blog-firehose-lambda/kinesisFirehose>.
+It has been adapted for our purposes, but is quite configurable as most of the variables can be changed by using environment variables in the lambda function.
 The project is for using AWS Lambda with Amazon Kinesis Firehose.

 The project is set up with a generic mvn archetype and the build occurs with Maven.